How to save on gas and electricity bills when you work from home

-If you’re reluctant to receive an exorbitant energy bill just in time for Self Assessment, you might be thinking about wearing your winter woolies to brave it through the cold, dark days.
-Fear not! there is a more comfortable way to save on gas and electricity bills when you work from home.
+If you’re reluctant to receive a shockingly-high energy bill just in time for Self Assessment, you might be thinking about wearing your winter woollies indoors to brave it through the cold, dark days.
+Fear not!
+If you're a sole trader, there is a more comfortable way to save on gas and electricity bills when you work from home.

 Claiming tax relief on energy bills

-HMRC allows you to use a “reasonable method” to claim a proportion of the gas and electricity costs in the part of your home that you use for business.
-Here’s how you work it out:
+As a self-employed individual, HMRC allows you to use a 'reasonable method' to claim a proportion of the gas and electricity costs in the part of your home that you use for business.
+Here’s how you might work it out:

 1. Count all the rooms in your house